Private Offices are Available Now. Click Here to Schedule Your Tour Today.

 Protect IP

 (copyrights, trademarks, and trade secrets).
-Hiring an attorney to guide you through the search and application process(es) will help you avoid potential mistakes and can advise you on what marks will likely pass through the process successfully.
+Hire an attorney to guide you through the IP search and application process(es) to help you avoid mistakes.
+They can tell you what marks will likely pass through the process successfully.

 Services Contracts.

 Customizing contracts for your specific business and industry is critical.
-Making sure that all your bases are covered, disclaimers, waivers, and releases are clearly defined, cancellation and refund policies are strong are just a few of the areas where an attorney can protect your business.
+Cover all your bases with disclaimers, waivers, and releases that are clearly defined.
+For example, cancellation and refund policies must be strong, so hire an attorney.

 Online Course Contracts or Terms of Use.

-These agreements typically get signed before a client buys from you and are similar in nature to services contracts, with more protects for your IP, timing parameters, and limits on liability.
+These contracts get signed before a client buys from you and are like service contracts.
+They have more protection for your IP, timing parameters, and liability limits.

 Group Coaching Memberships.

-Customizing these contracts, confidentiality sections and dispute resolutions are definitely things to discuss with an attorney.
+Discuss customizing these contracts, confidentiality sections, and dispute resolutions with an attorney.

 Website Protections.

-If you’re doing a lot of business online, through your website, make sure your privacy policy, terms and conditions, and disclaimers are up to date and customized for your business.
+Make sure your privacy policy, terms and conditions, and disclaimers are up to date and customized for your online business.

 Contractor vs Employee Agreements.